 Apple has canceled its planned €850m (US$1bn) data center campus in Athenry, County Galway, Ireland, after years of delays.

 The project was announced in early 2015 alongside a planned Danish data center, but was beset by legal challenges that stymied development.
-The data center in Denmark, meanwhile, opened in 2017 and is set to be joined by another site in 2019.
+The data center in Denmark is set to be joined by another site in 2019.

 Galway County Council gave permission for the site to be developed as a data center campus in September 2015, but more than 20 appeals were soon lodged.
 Objectors said the project would increase noise, pollution, traffic and risk of flooding, and harm local populations of bats and badgers.
 Multiple hearings were held.